babacikong/DevChat-Quest/README.md

 Step 8 : Testing the Setup Sending a Message from DevChat

 ```
-Say("Hello, this is a test message.", ao.id)
+Say("Hello, this is a test message.", "babacikong")
 ```

 my Discord Channel : https://discord.gg/xV8QKGxEhA